netgen-layouts/layouts-core/INSTALL.md

 ```

 If using eZ Platform, there's no need setting the main pagelayout, since it will be picked up
-from default eZ Platform config.
+automatically from your eZ Platform config.

 Adjusting your base pagelayout template
 ---------------------------------------